boutproject/BOUT-dev/manual/sphinx/user_docs/installing.rst

 Note that the python2/python3 stack is only required for for post processing and the tests, so feel free to install only what you actually need.
-Further, only ether mpich or openmpi is required.
+Further, only either mpich or openmpi is required.
 To load an mpi implementation type:

    $ module load mpi

 After that the mpi library is loaded.
-Precompile binaries are available for fedora as well.
+Precompiled binaries are available for fedora as well.
 To get the latest release run

    $ sudo dnf copr enable davidsch/bout